ben1234456/FYP-Social-Running-App/README.md

 1. Install Expo Go
 2. Clone this repository and go to the file directory
+3. Run `npm install` (First time only)
-3. Run `npm start`
+4. Run `npm start`
-4. After the development server is started, a new broswer tab should pop out, scan the QR code to open the application
+5. After the development server is started, a new broswer tab should pop out, scan the QR code to open the application

 OR